 Make sure you ask the buyer to bring their driving licence and proof of insurance if they want to test drive the vehicle.
 Check their level of insurance to test drive, this should prevent you having to pay out for damages.

 Never allow a buyer to test drive the vehicle alone

 Never leave a potential buyer alone with the vehicle, nor give them the keys.If you have a keyless ignition fob, keep hold of it at all times, even on a test drive.
 Be aware that this type of vehicle is becoming increasingly stolen by thieves who only need to be near the fob and not actually in possession, you can buy a special pouch to protect this occurring.
 Never jeopardise your personal safety and if you feel uncomfortable at any time, walk away.

 Stay on home ground

-Always arrange to meet a buyer at your home, never meet halfway or at their premises.
+Always arrange to meet a buyer at your home; never meet at the roadside or at their premises.

-Never release the vehicle until you have confirmation that the payment to you is cleared funds.
-If you accept a cheque or bankers draft for payment, be aware it can take days for these funds to clear.
+Never release the vehicle until you have confirmation of cleared funds.
+If you accept a cheque or banker’s draft for payment, be aware it can take days for funds to clear.